The Cost of Buying a Property in France: Negotiating, Taxes, & Fees

 French Estate Agency Fees and Commission

-If you purchase your French property through an estate agent, expect to pay agency fees/commission of around 6-10% of the property price.
+If you purchase your French property through an estate agent, expect to pay agency fees/commission of around 3-8% TTC of the property price.
+Fees are freely set by the agent under the loi Hoguet but must be clearly displayed.
 Oftentimes these fees are included in the listed price, but it’s important to confirm that this is the case.
 Typically a listed price will be marked as FAI (Frais d’Agence Inclus) or HAI (Honoraires d’Agence Inclus) if the fees are included.

 These fees obviously don’t apply if you are purchasing through a private seller.